Beilschmiedia preussii

-Beilschmiedia preussii is a species of plant in the family Lauraceae.
-It is endemic to Cameroon.
-Its natural habitat is subtropical or tropical dry forests, or It can also grow in the wet tropical biome.
+Beilschmiedia preussii is a species of flowering plant in the family Lauraceae.
+It is a tree or shrub endemic to southwestern Cameroon.
+It is native to several scattered locations in the lowland evergreen rain forests.
 It is threatened by habitat loss.

 Description

 Beilschmiedia preussii is a shrub characterized by its smooth green branchlets.
 The leaves are lanceolate and long-acuminate, with the acumen reaching up to 10 lines in length.
 They are acute at the base, measuring up to 10 inches in length and nearly 3 inches in width, and have a thin texture.
 Each leaf has 7 to 8 lateral nerves on either side, ascending in direction.
 The petiole is terete, deeply channeled, and approximately 5 lines long.

 The panicles are about the same length as the leaves, with a very short rusty pubescence and a lax structure composed of long, slender branches.
 The pedicels are either equal to or slightly longer than the flowers.
 The perianth is three-quarters of a line in diameter, wide-turbinate in shape, and hairy both internally and externally.
 Its segments are ovate and measure less than half a line in length, with long hairs at the base of the filaments.

 The extrorse stamens are accompanied by a suborbicular two-lobed gland on each side of their base.
 The staminodes are reduced to ovate glands.
 The ovary is covered with long hairs and transitions into a short conoid style.